-Without enough magnesium, your hostas will die over time.
+Without enough magnesium, your hostas will slowly die.
 But how can you tell if your hostas already have enough magnesium in their soil, or if they need more?

-If your hostas appear healthy, it’s very likely that your soil has an adequate amount of magnesium.
+If your hostas appear healthy, it’s likely that your soil has an adequate amount of magnesium.
 Fertilizing with Epsom salt would be useless, and might even cause harm to the plant.

 Signs of a magnesium-deficient hosta are:

 Magnesium deficiency is most likely to occur when using sandy, acidic soils.

 Nutrient deficiencies are also common in soil that’s been untouched in a potted container for years, because the plant is using the nutrients, and the soil has no way to replenish them.

 Soil in the ground is much less likely to be magnesium deficient.

 Does Epsom Salt Help Hostas Grow

-Whether or not Epsom salt will help your hostas grow depends upon what their current soil is like.
+Whether Epsom salt will help your hostas grow depends upon what their current soil is like.

-If your hostas have a magnesium deficiency, Epsom salt will greatly impact their growth.
-It will help them to stay alive and, eventually, to thrive.
+If your hostas have a magnesium deficiency, Epsom salt will make a visible improvement in their growth.
+It will help them stay alive and, eventually, to thrive.

-On the other hand, healthy hostas that are receiving proper nutrients will be unaffected or potentially even negatively impacted by Epsom salt.
+On the other hand, healthy hostas that are receiving proper nutrients will be unaffected or potentially even negatively affected by Epsom salt.

 What Does Epsom Salt Do for Hostas

 Epsom salt’s main usage is to provide hostas with magnesium.
 It can bring a yellowed plant suffering from magnesium-deficiency to lush, green glory.

-It can also be used alongside other fertilizers to fix nutrient-deficient soil.
+We can also use it alongside other fertilizers to fix nutrient-deficient soil.

 That said, there are a lot of unproven benefits of Epsom salt in plants.
 The following are some myths not proven by science.